Fracture Treatment in Rochester, NY

 If the two ends of the broken bone are still aligned, this is known as a stable fracture.
 These types of injuries often heal much more quickly than others, as there is no need to reset the bone before the healing process may begin.

 A stable fracture may also be referred to as a simple or closed fracture.
-Even though this condition is fairly minor, it is still important to seek treatment from a specialist who will be able to help you recover more quickly and reduce your risk for future injury to the area that may complicate the healing process.
+Even though this condition is fairly minor, it is still important to seek treatment from an orthopedic doctor who will be able to help you recover more quickly and reduce your risk for future injury to the area that may complicate the healing process.

 A compound fracture, which may also be called an open fracture, is typically quite easy to detect.
 With this injury, the affected bone will pierce through the skin, which often makes it visible from outside the body.